mahiiC/BikePredict/README.md

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I was unable to spend much time on the dataset because I have my exams coming up.
 However, if I had more time, I would have thought of more features that I could add and tried to improve the score as much as possible by focusing on EDA and finding out hidden relationships within the data.

-### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
+### Table showing the models run, the hyperparameters modified, and the kaggle score obtained
 |model|hpo1|hpo2|hpo3|score|
 |--|--|--|--|--|
 |initial|default values|default values|default values|1.80|
 |add_features|default values|default values|default values|0.53|
 |hpo|GBM: num_leaves: lower=26, upper=66|XGB: max_depth lower=5, upper=9|refit_full='best'|1.50|

-### Create a line plot showing the top model score for the three (or more) training runs during the project.
+### Line plot showing the top model score for the three (or more) training runs during the project.

-TODO: Replace the image below with your own.

 ![model_train_score.png](img/model_train_score.png)

-### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.
+### Line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

-TODO: Replace the image below with your own.

 ![model_test_score.png](img/model_test_score.png)